germandb/signalrstreaming/README.md

-# signalrstreaming
+# SignalR Streaming with channels
-Testing project for try the use of signalr streaming capabilities.
+Testing project to try the use of signalr streaming capabilities.